 Limited charging points are available at Canvas Social.

-Yes.
-Our café serves barista‑made coffee, hot drinks and breakfast daily, with brunch at weekends.
-Local food trucks visit most weekends during August.
+Our café serves barista coffee, hot drinks, and breakfast daily, with brunch available at weekends.
+A rotating selection of local food trucks visit Thursday to Sunday for evening dinner service.

-Yes.
-WILD HQ Bar serves local craft beer, wine, spirits and cocktails.
-The bar also houses our small on‑site shop.
+WILD HQ Bar located in our courtyard, serves local craft beer, wine, spirits and cocktails.
+The bar also houses our small on‑site shop stocked with ice-cream, snacks and camping essentials.

 Yes.
 Live bands and DJs perform in the courtyard on Friday and Saturday evenings, with a midnight curfew.